 Cardiovascular Consequences of Unfair Pay

 This paper investigates physiological responses to perceptions of unfair pay.
 In a simple principal agent experiment agents produce revenue by working on a tedious task.
 Principals decide how this revenue is allocated between themselves and their agents.
-In this environment unfairness can arise if an agent's reward expectation is not met.
-Throughout the experiment we record agents' heart rate variability.
+In this environment unfairness can arise if an agent’s reward expectation is not met.
+Throughout the experiment we record agents’ heart rate variability.
+Our findings provide evidence of a link between perceived unfairness and heart rate variability.
 The latter is an indicator of stress-related impaired cardiac autonomic control, which has been shown to predict coronary heart diseases in the long run.
 Establishing a causal link between unfair pay and heart rate variability therefore uncovers a mechanism of how perceptions of unfairness can adversely affect cardiovascular health.
 We further test potential adverse health effects of unfair pay using data from a large representative data set.
 Complementary to our experimental findings we find a strong and highly significant association between health outcomes, in particular cardiovascular health, and fairness of pay.

 Suggested Citation: Suggested Citation